 (For the sake of privacy, I’ll just refer to her as Grace.)
-She was everything I thought I wanted: interesting, kind, charming, bold and beautiful.
 She had been out since she was a teenager and I admired her ability to be so brazenly gay.
 Grace spent her days caring for those with severe physical handicaps, occasionally volunteered with the food insecure and planned on spending her life tending to the sick.
 She seemed perfect… right?

 Unfortunately, that’s the tricky thing with abuse.
 It doesn’t discriminate.
 Perpetuators could be involved in objectively good ventures like pushing for social progress or healing the sick and still be abusive.
 Too often we think of abusers as rotten to the core.
 It’s almost like we’re expecting them to sprout horns and wear a glowing “abuser” sign around their necks.
 But abusers typically have many attractive and redeeming qualities.
 Sometimes they’ll lay with you when you’re sick to your stomach.
 Sometimes they’ll listen to your problems and offer compassionate, unbiased advice.
 Sometimes they’ll be thoughtful and overwhelmingly kind.
 But that’s exactly the problem–only sometimes.Occasional good behavior does not excuse months, or even moments, of terror.

 Insidious in nature, emotional abuse can pollute even the strongest mind.
 Like ink dropped in a glass of water, the abuse spreads slowly.
 Without you even noticing, its roots extend in every direction, twisting and turning.
 Each passing day deepens the hue little by little until it has completely altered the liquid’s color.
 Then you’re left to wonder, “How did this happen to me?”